 I do look to the same things for inspiration over and over again, hoping one day, this time, it’ll be enough to push me into my breakthrough.
 But I’m still here, walking in the same tight, dark, sad little circle.

 So what needs to change?
 The inspiration?
 Maybe.
 Perhaps it’s too external.
 Is the key to my lock on the inside?
 This may sound obvious to some, but when your inner world contains some pretty dark regions, looking for light inside is tricky at the least, if not completely daunting.
 I know I have a light inside me – it’s the only reason I’m still here.
 But how do I make it grow?
 How do I nurture it to expand?

 Nurture.
 Care.
 Encourage.

 I have always been inspired by love.
 Without looking it up, without reading about it, without trying to understand it, I have always been inspired by love.
 Great love, deep love, powerful love.
-Be it romantic, epic, family, friendships – I am thrilled by the potential of human connection to the world around them.
+Be it romantic, epic, family, friendships – I am thrilled by the potential of human connection.
 Love changes everything.
 Your views, your choices, your beliefs; what you’re willing to do and how far you’re willing to go.
 Love rewires us, it awakens us.
 Love makes light grow.

 Love makes light grow.